Sachin (film)

 Sachin is a 2019 Indian Malayalam-language romantic comedy film directed by Santhosh Nair and written by S. L. Puram Jayasurya.
 It stars Dhyan Sreenivasan, Anna Rajan, Aju Varghese, Hareesh Kanaran, Renji Panicker, Ramesh Pisharody, Appani Sarath, Maniyanpilla Raju, Maala Parvati, Aabid Nassar, Reshmi Boban and Sethu Lakshmi.
 Sachin is a romance film in the backdrop of cricket.
-The story revolves around a boy who born on the auspicious day when cricketer Sachin Tendulkar hit century.
+The story revolves around a boy who was born on the auspicious day when cricketer Sachin Tendulkar hit century.
 After watching Sachin's performance, Viswanathan (Raju) got excited and named his son as Sachin.
 The film was released on 19 July 2019.

 Premise

 Sachin is born on an auspicious day when the nation celebrated Sachin Tendulkar.
 Excited after watching Sachin's performance, Viswanathan promptly named his new born son "Sachin".
 Sachin too played cricket while growing up and his love for Sachin Tendulkar was unflinching.
 Meanwhile, Sachin falls in love with Anjali, a village damsel who is four years elder to him. (it can be recalled that Anjali, wife of Sachin Tendulkar too is elder than him) Later on, trouble brew in and their wedding get cancelled. how Sachin resolve the issues forms the rest of the story.